 Where can I rent a bike in Tuscany?

-If you want to explore the area by bike, you will need a bicycle.
-If you are not a great sportsman, you might even be tempted by an electric bike.
-Luckily, you'll find bike rental shops in almost every town in the region.
-These shops offer a wide range of bikes and services, such as detailed maps of the best routes and advice on the rules of the road.
+If you want to explore the region by bike, you'll need a bicycle.
+If you're not a great sportsman, you might even be tempted by an electric bike.
+Fortunately, you'll find bike rental stores in almost every town in the region.
+These stores offer a wide range of bikes and services, such as detailed maps of the best routes and advice on the rules of the road.
 If you prefer, you can also rent a bike in advance online to guarantee availability.

 Here is a small selection of bike rental companies in Tuscany, sorted by town: